szymor/anarch/README.md

 index.html       game website
 README.md        this readme
 ```

-TODO

-source files

-portability, only backend, avoiding dependencies

-how to port to new platform, frontend, configs in files

 Main **game logic** is implemented in `game.h` file.
 All global identifiers of the game code start with the prefix `SFG_` (meaning *suckless FPS game*).
 Many identifiers also start with `RCL_` – these belong to the ray casting library.

 The game core only implements the back end independent of any platforms and libraries.
 This back end has an API – a few functions that the front end has to implement, such as `SFG_setPixel` which should write a pixel to the platform's screen.
 Therefore if one wants to **port** the game to a new platform, it should be enough to implement these few simple functions and adjust game settings.